chrisglein/chrisglein.github.io/deeper/rules.md

 - When you explore a new depth for the first time you gain a bonus.
 Remove the matching depth tile from your “Upgrades” board.
 Draw a blueprint card.

 ### Scan
-Determine your current depth by counting depth lines between your current hex and **the surface**.
+Determine your current depth by counting depth lines between your current hex and <mark>the surface</mark>.
 You may choose any of the hex tile decks of your current depth or lower (e.g. if you are at 40m you may choose the 40m deck or the 20m deck).

-Draw hex tiles from that deck until you draw a tile that may be **legally placed** adjacent to your current tile, or until you have drawn 4 tiles.
+Draw hex tiles from that deck until you draw a tile that may be <mark>legally placed</mark> adjacent to your current tile, or until you have drawn 4 tiles.

 Place the legal tile in a spot adjacent to your current tile.
 Add the resources specified on the tile from the supply.